CRISES IN THE CAPITALIST SYSTEM

 Africans were discouraged from growing food crops like millet, cassava, sorghum, and maize.

-This policy led to food insecurity and malnutrition in some areas.
+This policy caused food insecurity and malnutrition in some areas.

 7. Decline in Social Services.